 [Borrillo, T. A. (2012).
 Denver’s historic Elitch Theatre: A nostalgic journey (a history of its times).
 Colorado. pp. 64-65.]

 “All right, Mr. DeMille, I’m ready for my close-up.”
-45-years before Gloria Swanson spoke that legendary line, the 1905 season at Elitch Theatre included the young actor, Cecil B. DeMille, who would appear in minor roles in eleven of fifteen productions that summer.
+45-years before Gloria Swanson spoke that legendary line, the 1905 season at Elitch Theatre included the young actor, Cecil B. DeMille.
+THEN, in 1967, Swanson would appear at the theatre where DeMille got his start.

 Seasons at the Theatre